jwhunt19/spotify-csv-exporter/README.md

 # spotify-csv-exporter
 A web application that allows users to export their Spotify playlists to CSV format.
 It's built with React and utilizes the Spotify Web API and OAuth for playlist data retrieval.

+A web application that allows users to export their Spotify playlists to CSV format.
+Built with React, it leverages the Spotify Web API and implements OAuth 2.0 with Proof Key for Code Exchange (PKCE) for secure authentication.
+This approach is particularly suited for single-page applications like this one, ensuring enhanced security during the playlist data retrieval process.

 ## Before you get started
 You will need a Client ID from Spotify.
 To get a Client ID you need to create a [Spotify App](https://developer.spotify.com/documentation/web-api/concepts/apps) with access to the Web API as your API selection.